Skip to Content

 Risks and Considerations of Force Feeding

-Stress on the Snake
+Stress on The Snake

 Potential Physical Damage

-2. Esophageal tears from forcing food down
+2. Esophageal tears from aggressive food insertion may lead to internal bleeding

-3. Internal damage from improper technique
+3. Digestive issues including aspiration and organ damage from improper technique

 Preparing for Force Feeding